-Professional employees who earn: Up to \$9,377 \$9,378 to \$14,067 \$14,068 to \$18,756 \$18,757 or higher
+Professional employees who earn:

+Up to \$11,424 \$11,425 to \$17,237 \$17,238 to \$23,049 \$23,050 or higher receive:

-Professional employees who earn: Up to \$9,658 \$9,659 to \$14,489 \$14,490 to \$19,319 \$19,320 or higher receive: 1/4 day per month 1/2 day per month 1 day per month 1 1/4 day per month receive: 1/4 day per month 1/2 day per month 1 day per month 1 1/4 day per month receive: 1/4 day per month 1/2 day per month 1 day per month 1 1/4 day per month To accrue credits for vacation leave during each month, eligible part-time employees must be in pay status consistent with their part-time service for such month, or major fraction thereof.
-A part-time employee who is employed on a fee-for-service, per diem, or hourly basis, whose professional obligation is less than a day of work per week, shall not be considered an eligible employee for purposes of accrual of vacation leave.
+1/4 day per month 1/2 day per month 1 day per month 1 1/4 day per month

+To accrue credits for vacation leave during each month, eligible part-time employees must be in pay status consistent with their part-time service for such month, or major fraction there-of.
+A part-time employee who is employed on a fee-for-service, per-diem, or hourly basis, whose professional obligation is less than a day of work per week, shall not be considered an eligible employee for purposes of accrual of vacation leave.

-Professional employees who earn: Up to \$9,948 \$9,949 to \$14,924 \$14,925 to \$19,899 \$19,900 or higher d.
+- d.
 Maximum Accumulation.
 On January 1 of each calendar year, an employee's accrued vacation leave credits shall not exceed 40 days.
 An employee's total vacation leave credits may exceed 40 days during the calendar year but the employee must use the amount over 40 days or forfeit it on the last day of the calendar year.
 In the event of death, retirement, resignation or other nondisciplinary separation from University service, or change of the period of professional obligation from calendar year or college year to academic year, an employee shall be compensated for such accumulated and unused vacation leave credits not to exceed a maximum of 30 days, such payment to be computed on the basis of the basic annual salary otherwise payable.
 In the case of death while in service, such payment shall be made to the deceased employee's estate or as provided pursuant to the Estates, Powers and Trust Law.
-No payment pursuant to this subdivision shall be made if the employee moves to a position in another State agency which is covered by the Attendance Rules for employees in the State classified service.
+No payment pursuant to this subdivision shall be made if the employee moves to a position in another State agency which is covered by the Attendance Rules for employees in the State classified service. - e.

-Professional employees who earn: Up to \$10,246 \$10,247 to \$15,372 \$15,373 to \$20,496 \$20,497 or higher receive: 1/4 day per month 1/2 day per month 1 day per month 1 1/4 day per month e.
 Authorization for Use.
 Vacation shall be taken at such times as shall be approved by the College President.
-Where the College President, or designee, denies an employee's request for vacation the employee, upon request, shall be given the reasons for such denial in writing.
+Where the College President, or designee, denies an employee's request for vacation the employee, upon request, shall be given the reasons for such denial in writing. - f.

-f.
 Charges.
 When an employee is on vacation, the employee shall not be required to charge vacation leave for any day upon which the employee would not have been required to be available to work had the employee not been on vacation.